Frequently Asked Questions

 Must I attend every class day, and are there extra-curricular requirements?

 Attending all classes is important.
-Individuals who attend 8 or more class days will receive a Certificate of Graduation at the end of the year, and those who attend 7 or less will receive a Certificate of Participation.
+Individuals who attend 9 or more class days will receive a Certificate of Graduation at the end of the year, and those who attend 8 or less will receive a Certificate of Participation.
+Expect to do about 3 hours of homework before each class day, which may include reviewing reports, news articles or podcasts.
+You may also be asked to present to the class about your area of expertise and participate in user-feedback sessions.

 What are the application deadlines?